rbong/vim-flog/README.md

 Command line completion is provided to do any git command with the commits and refs under the cursor.

 You can do a lot more with Flog.
-Flog's behavior can be customized with utility functions rather than settings.
+Flog can be heavily customized, and comes with utility functions for defining your own commands.
 See the [examples](EXAMPLES.md) for more details.

 ## Getting Help